 Max Group Size: 15

-Once they’ve reached the age of four, children transition to our PK-2 classroom.
+Once they’ve reached the age of 42 months, children transition to our PK-2 classroom.
 This classroom prepares children for entrance into public or private schools.
 They continue literacy development through learning to hold a pencil and writing letters of the alphabet.

 Mathematical skills such as number concepts and operations, comparing and measuring, patterns, and exploring spatial relationships/shapes are a focus as well.